tqxli/sdannce/DEMO.md

 # Running Demo
-## Download Data
+## :arrow_down: Download Data
 1. Follow [this Box link](https://duke.box.com/s/2aw5r4hb3u57p1abt99n15f6hkl36x5k) and download the demo data (~5 GB) to the directory `demo` as `demo_data.zip`.

-2. In the command line, change the current directory to `demo` by `cd demo` and run the script `sh prepare_demo.sh` to unzip and prepare the demo data.
+2. From the command line, change the current directory to `demo` by `cd demo` and run the script `sh prepare_demo.sh` to unzip and prepare the demo data.
 The final directory should appear as:
     ```
     demo
         /2021_07_05_M4_M7